jaredrc8/Computational-Physics/README.md

 Assignment 4: Fourier Analysis

-This assignment uses the Fourier series to approximate periodic and non-periodic functions for signal analysis.
+This assignment uses the Fourier series and Fourier transform to approximate periodic and non-periodic functions for signal analysis.
+Code implements the Discrete Fourier Transform (DFT) of a signal with noise filtration.